 Our top-selling products are the popular "MailShot Pro" group email app, "ShotList" for planning movie shoots, and "FAQ", which cuts down on repetitive emailing.

-The menu shown when you tap a group name has been simplified, to show only the various send options.
+You now see a simplified menu when you tap a group name, focusing on the various send options.

-This is also where you will find the new “Save as .CSV” feature, added as a result of customer requests.
+This is also where you will find the new “Save as .CSV” feature, which I added as a result of customer requests.
 This which will export your group as a .CSV file.
-The file can be found in the “Mailshot” folder in the “On My iPhone” (or “On My iPad”) section of the Files app, and can be loaded into Numbers or other popular spreadsheet apps.
+The file this creates can be found in the “Mailshot” folder in the “On My iPhone” (or “On My iPad”) section of the Files app, from where it can easily be loaded into Numbers or other popular spreadsheet apps, or emailed to someone.

 The new version of MailShot and MailShot Pro addresses something only discovered recently, which is that some providers do not accept any email with an address repeated.
 Error messages from the providers never really explained the problem, and it was only detective work by a user which revealed it.